Lucia's Blog: 2020-03-22

 CONCLUSION:

 As long as we continue living on this earth as faithful followers of Christour battle is not done, for the righteous must keep fighting the good fight of faith until our last breath.
-Jesus who died for us shall be satisfied, and earth and heaven will be one in eternity because all the saved, the redeemed will receive their eternal home in heaven.
-We understand and accept that we have a spiritual war that we must fight with the full armor of God to be victorious.
-And though our fight seems to be difficult, we must still proclaim the Gospel no matter how much resistance we face.
+Jesus, who died for us, shall be satisfied, and earth and heaven will be one in eternity because all the saved and the redeemed will receive their eternal home in heaven.
+We understand and accept that we have a spiritual war that we must fight with the whole armor of God to be victorious.
+And though our fight seems difficult, we must still proclaim the Gospel no matter how much resistance we face.
 Our faith must not waver.
 We must trust in God to help us fight our good fight of faith no matter how vigorously we are attacked or persecuted.

-Our ultimate defense is the assurance we have of our salvation, an assurance, a confidence that no spiritual force can take away.
+Our ultimate defense is our assurance of our salvation, an assurance, a confidence that no spiritual force can take away.
 Our offensive weapon is the Word of Godnot our own philosophies, opinions, and feelings.
 We must pray for God's helpfor we have a strong enemy who is seeking to destroy us.
-And while we are traveling upon this earth as pilgrims, we must always remember that this is our Father's world.
-This world does indeed belong to God, for He made it and it is His.
+And while traveling upon this earth as pilgrims, we must never forget that this is our Father's world.
+This world belongs to God, for He made it and is His.
 He is the Creator and Sustainer of this world and all its fullness (Genesis 1:1; Psalm 24:1; Jeremiah 10:10-12; 1 Corinthians 10:26; Hebrews 1:1; 11:3).

-Our Father's kingdom shall never be destroyed and ultimately He will triumph even if His children fail in their duties and are lost.
-For no amount of sin in this world, or indifference to sin can thwart the final victory of righteousness.
+Our Father's kingdom shall never be destroyed, and ultimately, He will triumph even if His children fail in their duties and are lost.
+No amount of sin in this world or indifference to sin can thwart the final victory of righteousness.
 Thus, Christians must do the Father's work and live godly and righteously in this crooked and perverse generation.
-Though Satan may be the ruler of this world (John 12:31), Jesus is still King and Lord ruling all nations from His eternal and mighty throne.
+Though Satan may be the ruler of this world (John 12:31), Jesus is still King and Lord, ruling all nations from His eternal and mighty throne.
 Jesus came to destroy the works of the devil, who is the "father" of deceit, lies, murder, and every act of wickedness or lawlessness in this world.

 John said that "the whole world lieth in the evil one" (1 John 5:19).
 Everyone that sins is of the devil.
 We must remember that Satan has no power over man other than what man voluntarily chooses to give to him.
-Eve didn't have to eat of the fruit but voluntarily chose to eat it instead of saying "no." But he, Satan, can indeed manipulate circumstances and pressure men in many ways to do what he commands.
-He gets to mankind through the works of the flesh, the lust of the eyes and pride of life (1 John 2:16).
+Eve didn't have to eat the fruit but voluntarily ate it instead of saying "no." But he, Satan, can indeed manipulate circumstances and pressure men in many ways to do what he commands.
+He gets to mankind through the works of the flesh, the lust of the eyes, and the pride of life (1 John 2:16).
 He has used these venues since the beginning.
 Satan and his angels will ultimately be cast into the lake of fire, the second death.
 Jesus came to His Father's world that we may have life and may have it abundantly.
-He came to offer us eternal life which is abundant beyond anything this world has to offer.
+He came to offer us eternal life, which is abundant beyond anything this world offers.
 Our goal, then, must be to attain eternal life.
 Men must know God to have eternal life.
 Men must know God and keep His commands to have eternal life.

-We show our love for the Lord, His world, and His cause when we labor in evangelism, for He is called Faithful and True and He judges in righteousness and makes war on His enemies.
-He is the Word of God and those who obey His Word follow Him.
+We show our love for the Lord, His world, and His cause when we labor in evangelism, for He is called Faithful and True, judges in righteousness, and makes war on His enemies.
+He is the Word of God, and those who obey His Word follow Him.
 He strikes the nations with His sharp sword, His Word.
 He rules them with a rod of iron, for He is King of kings and Lord of lords (Rev. 19:11-16).

-No matter our hardship, we can rest assured that our peace with God will bring us peace of mind so that we can approach life's difficulties with joy.
-No matter our lot in life, may we always have a home in our heart with God as we seek for the holy city which is to come.
+No matter our hardship, we can rest assured that our peace with God will bring us peace of mind to approach life's difficulties with joy.
+No matter our lot in life, may we always have a home in our hearts with God as we seek the holy city that is to come.

 "For to set the mind on the flesh is death, but to set the mind on the Spirit is life and peace.
 7 For the mind that is set on the flesh is hostile to God, for it does not submit to God's law; indeed, it cannot.
 8 Those who are in the flesh cannot please God" (Rom.
 8:6-8).